-Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero, or as a result of the Company's responses to tackling climate change.
-The Company considers the impact of climate risk as a risk driver on other risks types, such as credit risk, market risk, and operational risk.
-Climate risk is mitigated via the application of the Climate Risk Policy, and actions taken to address other risk types.
+Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero ('inbound risk'), or as a result of the Company's response to tackling climate change ('outbound risk').
+As a cross-cutting risk, Scottish Widow Group (of which the Company is a subsidiary) has integrated climate risk as a principal risk within its Enterprise Risk Management Framework (ERMF) which articulates how we manage climate risk through our policies and procedures.